carrycurious/Beyond-Caliberation/README.md

 # Beyond Calibration: Romanization for Closing the Quantization Gap in Multilingual LLMs
-(bugs in code detected)..will be debugged and added soon

 <p align="center">
   <strong>Romanization as a simple, calibration-independent strategy for improving multilingual robustness under low-bit quantization.</strong>